Table of Contents[Hide][Show]

 Legion Whey Isolate

-Legion provides another high quality whey isolate protein with just 5 ingredients.
+Legion provides another high quality whey isolate protein with just 7 ingredients.
 Coming in at just 3 grams carbs, 100 calories and 22 grams protein.
-It costs $37.95 for 30 serves.

 tera’s: Certified Organic

-For a fully certified organic product of high quality, go for tera’s: Organic Certified Whey Protein.
+For a fully certified organic product of high quality with just 4 ingredients, go for tera’s: Organic Certified Whey Protein.
 At 4 grams carbs per serve, 110 calories and 21 grams protein, it contains just 4 fully organic ingredients.
-Being organic, the cost is a little higher at $24.95 for 12 serves.

 - You can make a chocolate milkshake by adding chocolate protein powder to it.